 Takeaways this week:

 The Introvert Advantage by Marti Olsen Laney.
 If you’re an introvert and want to understand why you are the way you are, or you’re an extrovert who wants to understand introverts, get this book.
-Includes great tips for how to find balance in an overwhelming world.
+Includes great tips on how to find balance in an overwhelming world.

 Respect your strengths as an introvert (creativity, good listening skills, lasting relationships, persistence, concentration…to name a few), and the requirements needed to protect your energy.
 Constant activity and loud noise is a drain.
 That’s okay.
 Take breaks as needed, set a time limit for participation, and rest before and after engagements.